24 October 2023

 These must be kept for a period of 10 years beginning on the day on which the electrical equipment is placed on the market.

 [*You can continue to use authorised representatives if they are based in the UK, the EU, the European Economic Area, or Switzerland and Turkey.
-However, if you need to appoint a new authorised representative to put your goods on the market after Brexit, the new authorised representative will need to be based in the UK.]
+However, if you need to appoint a new authorised representative to put your goods on the market post-Brexit, the new authorised representative will need to be based in the UK.]

 If the electrical equipment is a plug-in device (such as a charger) intended to be connected, without the use of a mains lead or plug, directly to the UK public electricity supply via a socket outlet conforming to BS 1363: 13 A plugs, socket-outlets, adaptors and connection units, the economic operator must ensure that the plug-in device is compatible with socket outlets conforming to BS 1363.